 (Source)

-Nearly eighty years ago we began by declaring that all men are created equal; but now from that beginning we have run down to the other declaration, that for some men to enslave others is a “sacred right of self-government.”
-These principles cannot stand together.
-They are as opposite as God and Mammon; and whoever holds to the one must despise the other.
+Near eighty years ago we began by declaring that all men are created equal; but now from that beginning we have run down to the other declaration, that for some men to enslave others is a “sacred right of self-government.”
+These principles can not stand together.
+They are as opposite as God and mammon; and whoever holds to the one, must despise the other.

 Abraham Lincoln (1809-1865) American lawyer, politician, US President (1861-65)